 Step 1: Make a Plan.
 Write it Down.

-- Compile any and all information a new hire will need for onboarding before they start.
+- Compile all information a new hire will need for onboarding before they start.

 - Create onboarding checklists for both new hires and their managers.